B00H/GettingCleaningData/README.md

 | fBodyBodyGyroMag-std()               | fbodygyromagnitudestd                     |
 | fBodyBodyGyroJerkMag-std()           | fbodygyrojerkmagnitudestd                 |

-## STEP 8
+* STEP 8

-As the reshape2 package is required for the final step, the scripts checks first whether reshape 2 is installed.
+As the reshape2 package is required for this step, the scripts checks first whether reshape 2 is installed.
 If it is not installed, it will install the reshape2 package.
 The script will load the reshape2 package.

 Calculate mean per subject (i.e., 1 thorugh 30), per activity (i.e., walking, walking upstairs, walking downstairs, sitting, standing, laying) for each variable and save into a data frame called dsfinal.
 Assign column names to dsfinal.